ericatsydney/ericatsydney.github.io/_posts/2016-06-13-restful-api.markdown

 Restful API

--url stand for the resources
+- url stand for the resources

--client to server
+- client to server

--use post/get/delete/put to change the presentation layter
+- use post/get/delete/put to change the presentation layter

 Janrain